 More generally, practices should be sure to:

-• Institute comprehensive claim documentation practices
+• Institute comprehensive claim documentation practices.

-• Hold regular training sessions for staff on proper coding and billing procedures
+• Hold regular training sessions for staff on proper coding and billing procedures.

-• Verify patient eligibility and insurance coverage before rendering services
+• Verify patient eligibility and insurance coverage before rendering services.

-• Employ electronic claim submission methods to reduce manual errors
+• Employ electronic claim submission methods to reduce manual errors.

-• Conduct internal audits to detect and address potential issues
+• Conduct internal audits to detect and address potential issues.

 How the right software optimizes your practice operations

-Tech upgrades can help you save time and improve patient experience — while optimizing operations as you grow.
+Tech upgrades can help you save time and improve patient experience while optimizing operations as you grow.

-Automate your workflows with a practice management software
+Automate your workflows with practice management software

-Automation in healthcare can help medical practices streamline tasks, deliver better patient experiences and remain profitable with:
+Automation in healthcare can help medical practices streamline tasks, deliver better patient experiences, and remain profitable with:

 • Online scheduling